 An applicant needs to meet only one of the qualifications listed for advanced paygrade, not all of them.
 Meeting more than one qualification does not make the applicant eligible for additional advancement.

 Here's who is eligible for this advanced pay grade:

-- An applicant who has completed two or more years of Junior Reserve Officer Training Corps (JROTC) or college Reserve Officer Training Corps (ROTC) and has a certificate or statement on official letterhead from a JROTC unit commander at the high school attended or from the professor of aerospace science (PAS) at the college attended, stating satisfactory completion
+- An applicant with two or more years of Junior Reserve Officer Training Corps (JROTC) or college Reserve Officer Training Corps (ROTC) can get promoted (the applicant also has to have a certificate or statement on official letterhead from a JROTC unit commander at the high school attended or from the professor of aerospace science (PAS) at the college attended, stating satisfactory completion)

 - An applicant who was awarded the Boy Scouts of America Eagle Scout Award or Girl Scouts of the U.S.A.
 Gold Award and presents the respective award certificate

 - An applicant who was credited with over 90 days of active duty service and was last separated (left the military) in a pay grade of E-2 or higher

 - An applicant who is a former service academy cadet with over 90 days as cadet corps members

 - An applicant who has achieved a total number of college credits of 30 quarter hours or 20 semester hours from an accredited, degree-granting institution listed in the applicable Accredited Institutions of Postsecondary Education (AIPE) directory for last year attended

 For this advanced pay grade, the following applicants are authorized:

 - Those credited with more than 12 months of active duty service and last separated in a pay grade of E-3 or higher